Michael-RDev/Michael-RDev/README.md

 ### Some Fun Facts about me:
-:zap: I love playing video games., I also do live coding, hiking, snowboarding, and wakeboarding.
+I love playing video games., I also do live coding, hiking, snowboarding, and wakeboarding, as well as making friends and connections.
 I am super friendly and enjoy talking to people, If you want to talk just shoot me up a DM on discord.😊